ideas-lab-nus/vizpro/docs/README.md

 ### Connecting to the cloud

- - A cloud function can be defined on any available platform such as Google Cloud Platform
+ - A cloud function can be defined on any available platform such as Google Cloud Platform.
- - Ensure the function allows Cross Origin Access (CORS) by setting necessary headers as shown below.
+ - Ensure your function is public.
+ - Handle preflight requests as shown below and detailed [here](https://cloud.google.com/functions/docs/writing/http#functions_http_cors-nodejs).
  - The GET request sends the parameters as `p1`, `p2` ... `pn`.
 Therefore, request querying should be handled as such.

 <p align="center">